librarianrafia/cv/index.md

 ### Public Services University Library Associate, University of Michigan, Ann Arbor

-`2006-2008` **University Library Associate, Harlan Hatcher Graduate Library Public Services Associate**
+`September 2006- June 2008` **University Library Associate, Harlan Hatcher Graduate Library Public Services Associate**
-- Two year fellowship in Reference and Instruction (2006, September – 2008, June)
+- Two year fellowship in Reference and Instruction.
 - Helped coordinate Library Reception at the School of Information to introduce new students to current library employees
 - Helped launch the SEGSI program (Skills Enrichment at the Grad. for School of Information)
-- Launched SEGSI blog and SEGSI wiki to support workshops
+  - Launched blog and wiki to support workshops.
 - Aided subject selector in evaluating current status of Screen Arts and Culture collection.
-Created spreadsheet showing current holdings and gaps in periodical collection
+Created spreadsheet showing current holdings and gaps in periodical collection.
-- Conducted and assisted with library orientation sessions for incoming School of Information graduate students
+- Conducted and assisted with library orientation sessions for incoming School of Information graduate students.
 - Provided technology reference help at the Knowledge Navigation Center, and updated the library’s online FAQ for EndNote
 - Provided reference help through Ask Us and Ask Us Now, the Library’s email and chat reference services.
-- Taught workshops on bibliographic management software (Refworks and EndNote), searching the library catalogue, databases and Dreamweaver
+- Taught workshops on bibliographic management software (Refworks and EndNote), searching the library catalogue, databases and Dreamweaver.

 `2007`**University of Michigan, Donald Hall Collection Summer 2007 Internship**
 - Worked with media librarian on seeing how documentaries/films are evaluated and purchased.
 - Analyzed ephemera and supporting materials donated to the Donald Hall Collection, helped create a finding aid.
-- Created MARC records for collection (copy cataloguing)
+- Created MARC records for collection (copy cataloguing).

 ### The University Of Minnesota, Minneapolis
-`2005` **Graduate mentor**
+`Summer 2005` **Graduate mentor**
-- Graduate mentor for the University Of Minnesota – Morehouse College/Atlanta System Undergraduate Honors Program in Global Issues summer seminar (Summer 2005).
+- Graduate mentor for the University Of Minnesota – Morehouse College/Atlanta System Undergraduate Honors Program in Global Issues summer seminar.
 - Helped students from historically unrepresented groups undergo an intensive academic experience attending a seminar class, and researching and writing an academic paper

-- Graduate Teaching Assistant, American Studies Department
+`2002-2005` **Graduate Teaching Assistant, American Studies Department**

-`2002-2005` **Teaching Assistant**
-- Responsible for two sections per class, led class discussion, graded papers and tests, met individually with students for four semester, University of Minnesota:
+- Responsible for two sections per class, led class discussion, graded papers and tests, met individually with students for four semesters, University of Minnesota:
-  - AMST 3252: American Popular Culture and Politics: 1900 to 1940 (Fall 2003), AMST 3253: American Popular Culture and Politics: 1940 to the Present (Spring 2004), AMST 1001: American Popular Arts and Public Life, 1900-1940 (Fall 2004), AMST 3253: American Popular Culture and Politics: 1940 to the Present (Spring 2005)
+  - AMST 3252: American Popular Culture and Politics: 1900 to 1940 (Fall 2003), AMST 3253: American Popular Culture and Politics: 1940 to the Present (Spring 2004), AMST 1001: American Popular Arts and Public Life, 1900-1940 (Fall 2004), AMST 3253: American Popular Culture and Politics: 1940 to the Present (Spring 2005).

 ### Footer